Lokesh-spec/Lokesh-spec/README.md

 # Hi, I'm Lokesh K V 👋
 **Data Engineer | BigQuery | Airflow | Dataflow | GCP**

-I build scalable, reliable, and production-grade data platforms.

-I enjoy solving problems around data correctness, incremental processing, orchestration, and warehouse design.
+Data Engineer focused on building scalable, reliable, and cost-efficient data platforms.
+I design and implement end-to-end data pipelines—from ingestion and transformation to analytics—using GCP services such as Cloud Storage, Cloud Functions, Dataflow, Airflow, and BigQuery.

 ---